kagandikmen/Qu/README.md

 ## Status

-All stages are fully implemented and tested for R, I & B-type instructions.
+All stages are fully implemented and tested for R, I, B & S-type instructions.
 The pipeline now supports speculative execution.

 ### Next Steps